 4. File Storm Damage Claim

-Always file a roof storm damage claim after contacting a roofing contractor out to inspect and confirm that you do in fact have storm damage to your roof and the repairs are going to be greater than your deductible.
+Always file a roof storm damage claim after contacting a roofing contractor to inspect and confirm that you have storm damage to your roof and that the repairs are going to be greater than your deductible.

 This way your insurance does not start a claim with no damage or sometimes it’s just not enough damage to meet your deductible and these claims once opened by you will go against you when it’s time to renew your homeowner’s policy even though they get denied for not enough damage.